a-kramer/RPN-derivative/README.md

-some strings are not interpreted right: `1-2` is read as `+1` and `-2` (a sequence of two numbers), but `1 - 2` is understood correctly as the operation _minus(1,2)_, `a-b` works perfectly fine because `b` is not a valid number.
+some strings are not interpreted right: `1-2` is read as `+1` and `-2` (a sequence of two numbers), but `1 - 2` is understood correctly as the operation _minus(1,2)_, `a-b` works perfectly fine because `b` is not a valid decimal number.
 The bad: unary minus does not work at all for variables `-a+1`.
+These rules are simple and will not change, human math parsing rules are complicated.

-The `dc` program resolves this ambiguity by using the underscore to denote negative numbers: `dc -e '_1 1 + p'` prints 0; but, we don't do that underscore thing.
+The `dc` program resolves this ambiguity by using the underscore to denote negative numbers: `dc -e '_1 1 + p'` prints 0; but, we don't do that underscore thing (`dc -e '-1 1 + p'` prints `2` and also `dc: stack empty` to `stderr`).

 The output consists of space separated rpn expressions, so no mixups of this sort are likely to happen downstream (apart from negated variables, the doesn't work in rpn either).

 ### derivative